Simularia/medea/README.md

 ## Licence

 `medea` is [free software](https://fsfe.org/freesoftware/freesoftware.en.html) whose copyright holder is [Simularia s.r.l.](https://www.simularia.it) and it is distributed under the GNU Affero General Public License v3.0 or later.
-See [the LICENCE file](./LICENSES/AGPL-3.0-or-later.txt) for more information.
+See [the LICENSE file](./LICENSES/AGPL-3.0-or-later.txt) for more information.